Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Software and Database Architecture

 \bitem \item {\bf Static files:} A small number of web pages, such as the home page and informational pages for BioCyc.org, are implemented as disk files.
 Pathway Tools can serve file-based web pages like a traditional web server.

 \item {\bf Dynamically generated pages:} Most Pathway Tools pages are generated dynamically by processing that typically includes querying PGDBs within the Pathway Tools virtual memory and generating query outputs and visualizations, often using the same code as for desktop mode.
-The CLIM graphics generated by software such as the pathway layout code are dynamically converted to HTML and GIF images using CWEST \cite{CWEST2}, which uses Skippy to generate GIF images.
-The resulting HTML and GIF images are returned to the user's web browser, and the Pathway Tools web server awaits the next query.
-The GIF images include generated specifications of mouse-sensitive regions and of what operations should be invoked when the user clicks on such a region.
+The CLIM graphics generated by software such as the pathway layout code are dynamically converted to HTML and images using CWEST \cite{CWEST2}.
+The resulting HTML and images are returned to the user's web browser, and the Pathway Tools web server awaits the next query. \blue{Images are generated as JSON objects that are rendered by the browser on HTML5 canvas using our internal web graphics protocol, which includes specification of mouse-sensitive regions and of what operations should be invoked when the user clicks on such a region.
+Most such images are individually zoomable and can be output to a printer or postscript file.}

 \eitem